 Something good comes out of something bad

-Thanks to you, we have made some very significant contributions to the Morgan County community: Though 2021, over $190,000 has gone directly from your race fees to Morgan County High School Athletics, various service organizations, and the FHSP.
+Thanks to you, we have made some very significant contributions to the Morgan County community: Through 2023, over $290,000 has gone directly from your race fees to Morgan County High School Athletics, various service organizations, and the FHSP.

-All proceeds from the dinner and breakfast go to the American Legion of Morgan County.
+All proceeds from the dinner go to the American Legion of Morgan County.